druyaned/en.sql-academy/course/module-3/if-function/article.md

 IFNULL(value, alternative_value);
 ```

-The 'IFNULL`function returns the`value`passed by the first argument if it is not equal to`NULL', otherwise it returns
+The `IFNULL` function returns the `value` passed by the first argument if it is not equal to `NULL`, otherwise it returns
-an `alternative_value'.
+an `alternative_value`.

 ### Examples with the IFNULL function

 -   If the first argument is not `NULL`, then it will be returned.

     ```sql
-    SELECT IFNULL("SQL Academy", 'Alternative SQL Academy") AS sql_trainer;
+    SELECT IFNULL("SQL Academy", "Alternative SQL Academy") AS sql_trainer;
     ```

     | sql_trainer |